socialally/air/README.md

 ### Core

-Core functionality is the main method, the class function and the pre-defined properties and methods on the class.
+Core functionality is the main method, the class function and the pre-defined properties and methods on the class, see [air.js](https://github.com/socialally/air/blob/master/air.js).

 ### air(selector, [context])